 Struvite stones are linked with infections in the bladder.
 Staying hydrated, by drinking fluids and consuming vegetables, fruits, legumes, nuts, and grains, helps in reducing bladder infection.
 Consuming a diet that increases the acidity of the urine will help.

-Studies have found that Vitamin B, such as riboflavin, thiamine, niacin, B12 and B6, do no affect kidney stones.
+Studies have found that Vitamin B, such as riboflavin, thiamine, niacin, B12 and B6, do not affect kidney stones.
 B6 is said to increase oxalate in urine.
-Physician guidance is recommended to use Vitamin C, fish-liver oils, Vitamin D, or other mineral supplements that have calcium as it can increase the risk of stone formation in some individuals.
+Physician guidance recommends the use of Vitamin C, fish-liver oils, Vitamin D, or other mineral supplements that have calcium as it can increase the risk of stone formation in some individuals.

-DASH diet can be followed to prevent kidney stones as it is designed in such a way that intake of sodium is reduced; a variety of nutrient-rich fruits is included in the diet.
-DASH foods allows systolic blood pressure to drop up to 14%, which reduces the health risk significantly.
+DASH diet can be followed to prevent kidney stones as it is designed in such a way that intake of sodium is reduced.
+A variety of nutrient-rich fruits is included in the diet.
+DASH foods allow systolic blood pressure to drop up to 14%, which reduces can improve health significantly.